CarlosBuustos/Particle-Hunt/README.md

 ![Working on Hypathia](Resources/working.png) <!-- Main image -->

-This repository documents my early exploration in particle physics using **Hypathia**, a visualization tool for analyzing collision events from **CERN’s ATLAS experiment**.
+This repository documents my early exploration in particle physics using **Hypathia**, a visualisation tool for analysing collision events from **CERN’s ATLAS experiment**.
-During my first week at the **Institute of Nuclear Physics (IFJ PAN), Poland**, I began investigating high-energy events with the aim of recognizing particle signatures and understanding their trajectories within the detector.
+This is a complementary task in my internship at the **Institute of Nuclear Physics (IFJ PAN), Poland**,

 ## Scientific Objective
 **Mission:** To locate and identify anomalous particle tracks in extreme energy events